Skip to main content

 Does the Lawn in My Florida Yard Have an Irrigation Leak?

-Despite Florida’s warm, humid climate, many of the state’s homeowners depend on well-functioning irrigation systems for maintaining their lush, green lawns.
-However, even a minor leak in your irrigation system can lead to wasted water, high utility bills, and even damage to your landscape.
+Despite Florida’s warm, humid climate, many homeowners depend on functioning irrigation systems for maintaining lush, green lawns.
+However, even minor leaks can lead to wasted water, high utility bills, and landscape damage.
+Knowing what to look for helps identify leaks early, saving money and preventing long-term lawn issues.

 A Sudden and Unexplained Increase in Your Water Bill

-One of the first warning signs that you might have a leak somewhere in or outside of your home is a sudden spike in your water bill without any significant change in water usage.
-If you thoroughly check your indoor plumbing and find no leaks, then it’s a good idea to have a professional inspect your irrigation system because the leak may be undetectable since it is underground.
+One of the first warning signs of a leak is a sudden spike in water bills without changes in usage.
+If indoor plumbing checks out clean, having a professional inspect the irrigation system is advisable, as underground leaks may be undetectable without specialized equipment.

 Soggy or Muddy Patches in the Yard